 Creativity is the true driver of innovation.
 In order to develop your business and always stay on top of the game with innovative ideas, promoting and preserving creativity in your team is of vital importance.
 However, it can be difficult to continuously come up with new ideas.
 More often than we’d like to admit, even the most innovative minds get stuck in a rut.
 So, here are some real-life examples from Helloprint about how to avoid creative blanks and incite creativity amidst teams:

 Brainstorming is a process, which allows you to come up with new ideas.
 The best and most effective way to brainstorm is in a group since people bounce ideas off each other and the best is the result of challenging discussions.
 However, it can also be disastrous, if you are not sure how to run a brainstorming meeting.
 Here are some points on how to do it:

 - Have a topic.
 In order for the meeting to be fruitful, it is important to brainstorm one particular idea at a time.

 - Keep it small.
 A brainstorming session with too many people can be worse than you doing it on your own.
 It is better to keep a close-knit group to avoid too many cooks in the kitchen.

 - Jot it down.
-Always write notes during the meeting, so that you don’t forget all the valuable insights that might pop-up.
-Moreover, you can tape the meeting with the permission of those prosent.
+Always write notes during the meeting, so that you don’t forget all the valuable insights that might pop up.
+Moreover, you can tape the meeting with the permission of those present.